Georgia (GA) law guide

 Largest rental markets

 This guide is general information, not legal advice.
-Governing statute: Official Code of Georgia Annotated (O.C.G.A.)
+Governing statute: O.C.G.A.
 Title 44, Chapter 7.
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 Georgia FAQ

-No. Georgia state law (O.C.G.A. § 44-7-19) explicitly prohibits cities and counties from enacting any form of rent regulation, and there is no statewide rent stabilization law.
-Landlords may raise rent by any amount with proper notice.
+No. Georgia law (O.C.G.A. § 44-7-19) prohibits cities and counties from enacting rent control.
+Landlords can raise rent by any amount as long as they give written notice before the next rental period.

 Revun builds Georgia notice periods, deposit timelines, and compliant workflows into leasing, payments, and communications, so the rules above are handled inside the platform instead of tracked by hand.